TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 Table of Contents

-The tongue is considered a mirror of the body’s internal organs and overall health status.
-By analyzing its color, coating, shape, moisture, and other characteristics, practitioners can gain insights into:
+The tongue is considered a mirror of the body’s functional patterns in TCM theory.
+By analyzing its color, coating, shape, moisture, and other characteristics, practitioners can organize observations about:

-- Organ system health - Different tongue regions correspond to specific organs
+- Organ-system patterns - Different tongue regions correspond to specific TCM organ systems

 - Energy balance - Qi, blood, yin, and yang balance